NVIDIA/spark-rapids/CONTRIBUTING.md

 ###### java.lang.RuntimeException: boom

 Metals background compilation process status appears to be resetting to 0% after reaching 99% and you see a peculiar error message [`java.lang.RuntimeException: boom`][1].
-You can work around it by making sure Metals Server (Bloop client) and Bloop Server are both running on Java 11+.
+This is a known issue when running Metals/Bloop on Java 8.
+To work around it, ensure Metals and Bloop are both running on Java 11+.

-1. To this end make sure that Bloop projects are generated using Java 11+

-    ```bash
-    JAVA_HOME=/usr/lib/jvm/java-11-openjdk-amd64 \
-      mvn install ch.epfl.scala:bloop-maven-plugin:bloopInstall \
-      -DdownloadSources=true \
-      -Dbuildver=331 \
-      -Dskip -DskipTests
-    ```
+1. The `-DbloopInstall` profile will enforce Java 11+ compliance.

 1. Add [`metals.javaHome`][2] to VSCode preferences to point to Java 11+.